CONGREGATIONAL CARE OPTIONS

 Families with Special Needs… finds support here for families with children that have special needs and helps them through difficulties that arise when caring for their children.

-To assist with any of the Congregational Care committees, please click here or here for more information or with any questions.
+To assist with any of the Congregational Care committees, please call the church office at 704.892.5641 for more information or with any questions.
 Come, join us to listen and learn.
 Drop by our monthly meetings every second Monday at 7:00 p.m. in the Parlor.